-Andrew João Carvalho Nunes.
+Andrew João Carvalho Nunes,

-Andrew has always been interested in his heritage and the Lusophone world, this interest in many ways stemmed from various members of his family and their involvement in notable events in Portuguese history.
+Discussing Andrew in more depth, he has always been interested in his heritage and the Lusophone world, this interest in many ways stemmed from various members of his family and their involvement in notable events in Portuguese history.
 Andrew’s great-uncle was a political prisoner in Tarrafal situated in the Portuguese colony of Cape Verde, established during the authoritarian regime of António de Oliveira Salazar’s Estado Novo in Portugal, Tarrafal served as a prison camp for dissenters who opposed the Portuguese dictatorship.
 In efforts to demand Salazar’s resignation, Andrew’s great-uncle, a sailor in the Portuguese Navy protested with other navy personnel in a naval revolt in 1936 onboard two naval vessels (the Portuguese destroyer Dão and the NRP Afonso de Albuquerque) in the ocean coast of Lisbon.1 The revolt was unsuccessful, subsequently costing the loss of some life and all survivors their freedom.

 - An account of the navy revolt appears at the end of José Saramago’s 1984 novel, O Ano da Morte de Ricardo Reis. ↵